bolzon/software-knowledge/AI_BENCHMARKING.md

 - **Scalability**: In Kubernetes, test how performance scales with multiple replicas/pods sharing GPU resources.
 - **Hardware-Specific Tuning**: Leverage TensorRT’s kernel autotuning for your GPU (e.g., NVIDIA A100, RTX 3090) to optimize layer execution.

 By focusing on these metrics and evaluation steps, you’ll get a comprehensive view of your AI system’s performance, balancing speed, resource usage, and accuracy in a GPU-accelerated, containerized setup.
-Let me know if you need help with specific tools or code tweaks!